Sigmarik/onegin_parser/CONTRIBUTING.md

 **utils** - module with "orphan" functions.

-**main.cpp** - entry point of the programm.
+**main.cpp** - entry point of the program.
 Whan run it reads file (**onegin.txt** placed in the same folder by default) and performs copying and two kinds of sorting.
 ## Logger Structure
 **logger** module when initialized through ```log_init()``` function creates two log files (important and unimportant one) and defines certaint importance that server as a threshold between first and second file.
 When function ```log_printf()``` is called, it receives importance level of a message to print, and, if that importance is less then logger threshold, the message goes into second (less important) log file or the forst one otherwise.
 ### Difference between two logger files.
 The first one's name is defined in one of the arguments of the ```log_init()``` function.
-This log is considered important and it is not getting erased on the next programm run.
+This log is considered important and it is not getting erased on the next program run.
 The second one's name is made by concatenating "_dummy.log" to the name of the first log.
 This file, unlike its more important counterpart, is erased every time the program starts.
 ## Contact Information
 For more information about contributing to the project contact